 A follow up on My Personal Sight-reading Challenge and Month 6 of My Personal Sight-reading Challenge

-Learning of new material was now a regular part of my routine, and I would practise pieces or sections of pieces in rotation to keep in touch with what I’d learned earlier.
+Learning new material became a regular part of my daily routine, and I practised older material in rotation, to keep in touch with it.

 An erratic practise schedule like this was not enough for me to reach the playing levels that I would have liked to, but there was progress.
 Slow, steady, comfortable and enjoyable.
 It was enough to get me playing full pieces, rather than just demos of sections that I would practise to teach my students.